CRYPTIC-THESIS/soft-eng-cryptic/README.md

 2. A disk space of 2GB or more.

+3. Windows 10 or above

-3. Stable internet connection
+4. Stable internet connection

 # Installation #

-## For Git:
+### For Git:
 > Note: Make sure to setup first your ssh key.
 You can follow the steps in this link: https://www.youtube.com/watch?v=8X4u9sca3Io

 1. Copy the SSH key of the repository: `git@github.com:CRYPTIC-THESIS/soft-eng-cryptic.git`